 - No more Google Analytics – we removed our Google Analytics and Google Tag manager on Nov 11th, 2017.

-Why the GDPR matters – worldwide:
+Why the GDPR matters – worldwide

 Based outside the EU?
 You may think that GDPR doesn’t concern you.

-How is Riddle GDPR-compliant?
+How is Riddle a GDPR-compliant quiz maker?

 - Our Riddle embeds contain absolutely no tracking tools like Google Analytics or Facebook Pixels.